whiskerlabs/ansible-python/README.md

 A Vagrantfile is provided for use in testing the role during development.
-With it, this role's tasks are run (via a test.yml example playbook)in a bare Ubuntu 14.04 virtual machine.
+With it, this role's tasks are run (via a test.yml example playbook) in a bare Ubuntu 14.04 virtual machine.

-Simply run `vagrant up` from the root of this repository to launch and provision a VM.
+Provided Vagrant and Virtualbox are installed, run `vagrant up` from the root of this repository to launch and provision a VM.

 ## Variables